Another One of Those People

 I was not surprised by her decline, I was only taken aback by her tone.
 I thought she might have developed the hypocrisy to smile and say something kind, instead of that door slam.

-She seemed to 'track' me, although I might be making too much of her presence.
+She seemed to 'track' me, although I might be making too much of her incursions.
 Maybe she was interested in that topic.
 Maybe she did have something to say to Richard.
 I don't know.
 I just know I prefer not to be where she is.

 Seeing Thru the Bull